Voxellius/Voxel/README.md

 * **Easy-to-read instruction set** with all instruction tokens as printable ASCII characters
 * **Loose typing of data** with type casting where necessary

-## Building a Voxel project into VxC bytecode
+## Compiling a Voxel project into VxC bytecode
 You must first have Deno installed.

 To compile Voxel source code (.vxl files) into VxC bytecode (.vxc files), run: